Complex Trauma Counselling

 On the outside, your life looks fine, maybe even great but you feel detached, numb.
 You work so hard to keep it a secret from everyone, to keep the appearance of being fine.
 You wonder sometimes, does anyone even see you?
 This is what it can feel like to live with symptoms of trauma (PTSD) or complex trauma (CPTSD).
 Trauma is often the underlying cause of the anxiety and depression symptoms that many people suffer from.

-We have worked with many people who have experienced trauma and have helped them work through their self-criticism, guilt and shame.
-Our goal is to empower you to get to a place where you can take care of yourself and do what matters most to you in life.
+We have worked with many people who have experienced complex trauma and have helped them work through their self-criticism, guilt and shame.
+Our goal in trauma therapy is to empower you to get to a place where you can take care of yourself and do what matters most to you in life.

 Why Attend Complex Trauma Counselling: